Lunar: Silver Star Story Complete: Legacy

 The game's engine and several design concepts, such as fully animated video interludes and collectible bromides, would later be used in the development of Magic School Lunar! in 1997 and Lunar 2: Eternal Blue Complete in 1998.
 Working Designs used the game's strong sales as justification to produce the English version of Eternal Blue Complete in North America, which also featured an elaborate collector's edition.
 A four-part Japanese novelization of Silver Star Story's events would later be written by Kei Shigema and published in 2001.

 Silver Star Story Complete would be the first of three major revamps of the first Lunar game.
 In 2002, a new version of the game developed by Media Rings was released for the Game Boy Advance handheld system under the name Lunar Legend (ルナレジェンド, Runa Rejendo), with the title's English version being the first game in the series not published by Working Designs, but rather Ubisoft.
 Later in 2010, Lunar: Silver Star Harmony was released for PlayStation Portable, marking the last major revamp of the series.

+On September 24, 2024, GungHo Online Entertainment announced that an enhanced version of the game and its sequel, Eternal Blue Complete, will be included in the Lunar Remastered Collection.
+Both titles are based on their PlayStation releases and add brand new English voice over, remastered visuals, and expanded options.
+It was released on Nintendo Switch, PlayStation 4, Windows, and Xbox One on April 18, 2025.